prorev/prorev.github.io/_posts/2021-02-02-overfitting.md

 Dropout this way reduces the input sum for the neurons of the next level that we usually compensate with the factor of $p$.

 To explain dropout to a kid.
-Imagine classroom an all the time the same two kids answers the teacher questions.
+Imagine classroom and all the time **the same two kids** answers the teacher questions.
 Well teacher will ignore them for a while and ask other kids as well.
 Other kids may answer wrongly but teacher will correct them and this way the whole class learns better.

 #### Batch norm